mark-watson/PythonAIBook/manuscript/LLM_3_public_apis.md

 print(f"Temperature 1.5: {response_high.text}")
 ```

-For most practical applications — code generation, data extraction, question answering — use a low temperature (0.0 to 0.3).
+For most practical applications (code generation, data extraction, question answering), use a low temperature (0.0 to 0.3).
 For creative writing and brainstorming, higher temperatures (0.7 to 1.5) produce more interesting results.

 The Fireworks API works the same way.
 Since Fireworks uses the OpenAI Chat Completions format, temperature is passed as a top-level parameter: